ankitects/anki/docs/windows.md

 The first build will take a while, as it downloads and builds a bunch of dependencies.
 When the build is complete, Anki will automatically start.

-The Javascript build code is currently a bit flaky, so the initial build may fail with an error.
-If you get an error when running/building, try repeating the command once or twice - it should pick up where it left off.

 To play and record audio, mpv.exe and lame.exe must be on the path.